Super Mario Bros. movie release date and cast announced and it stars... Chris Pratt as Mario?

 The full-length animated Super Mario Bros. movie release date is still far away – now scheduled for December 21, 2022 in North America, with other regions expected to premier the film during 'holiday 2021'.

-But Nintendo did announce the main cast, which includes familiar actors who will be lend their voices to the characters that inhabit the iconic Mushroom Kingdom.
+But Nintendo did announce the main cast at its most recent Nintendo Direct event, which includes familiar actors who will be lend their voices to the characters that inhabit the iconic Mushroom Kingdom.

 Guardians of the Galaxy's Star-Lord Chris Pratt will voice star-power-up loving Mario, The Queen's Gambit actress Anya Taylor-Joy will voice Princess Peach and 'wildcard' It's Always Sunny in Philadelphia actor Charlie Day will be everyone's favorite green-shirted sidekick, Luigi.